Motivic interpretation of Albanese varieties of smooth varieties: Hilbert's Theorem 90

-of \'etale shaves.
-Set $F:={\bf G}_m/{\bf G}_m^n$ if ${\rm char}\,k\,|\,n$ and $F:=\mu_n$ if ${\rm char}\,k\nmid n$.
-Then $F$ is an \'etale sheaf of ${\bf Z}/n$-modules.
-In the proof of \cite[Proposition 5.3.3]{MR3477640}, it is shown that any $h$-cover is universally of cohomological descent with respect to the fibered category of \'etale sheaves of ${\bf Z}/n$-modules.
+Set $F:=\bG_m/\bG_m^n$ if ${\rm char}\,k\,\lvert\,n$ and $F:=\mu_n$ if ${\rm char}\,k\nmid n$.
+Then $F$ is an \'etale sheaf of $\bZ/n$-modules.
+In the proof of \cite[Proposition 5.3.3]{MR3477640}, it is shown that any $h$-cover is universally of cohomological descent with respect to the fibered category of \'etale sheaves of $\bZ/n$-modules.
 By \cite[Theorem 7.10]{Con}, any $h$-hypercover is universally of cohomological descent.
-This implies that the induced homomorphism
+This implies that for every integer $i$ the induced homomorphism

-of abelian groups is an isomorphism for any $i\in {\bf Z}$.
-Thus we have that
+is an isomorphism.
+Thus for every integer $i$, we have the vanishing